openstack-archive/git-upstream/functional-tests/README.md

 giving it a name that matches the aforementioned regexp.

-Then edit the file definig a function that performs the actual test
+Then edit the file defining a function that performs the actual test

     function test_name1() {
       log DEBUG "Starting $TEST_NAME::$FUNCNAME"